hizneway/atat/README.md

 - `SAML_IDP_SLS`: URL that SAML logout requests will be sent to
 - `SAML_IDP_SSOS`: URL that SAML login requests will be sent to
 - `SAML_SLS`: Fully qualified URI that ATAT will invoke SAML logout from
-- `SAMl_LOGIN_DEV`: Boolean that defines if Azure Fed Auth will be require to log in using the developer login route.
-Defaults to `False`
 - `SECRET_KEY`: String key which will be used to sign the session cookie.
 Should be a long string of random bytes. https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY
 - `SERVER_NAME`: Hostname for ATAT.
 Only needs to be specified in contexts where the hostname cannot be inferred from the request, such as Celery workers. https://flask.palletsprojects.com/en/1.1.x/config/#SERVER_NAME
 - `SERVICE_DESK_URL`: The URL for the service desk.
 This is the site that will be displayed when the Support button is pressed.